 Conservative therapy begins with physical therapy and may include injections, Cognitive Behavioral Therapy, and coping skills.
-In some cases, a restricted lifestyle may be necessary in the hope the symptoms will subside over time.
-A course of nonsurgical treatment usually runs four to six weeks.
+In some cases, a restricted lifestyle may be necessary for the symptoms to subside over time.
+A course of non-surgical treatment usually runs for four to six weeks.

 Spinal decompression therapy is a non-surgical form of intermittent spinal traction that can help reduce bulging discs symptoms.
 Pain relief may last for months at a time.

 Electrotherapy treatments range from treatments patients can do at home to surgical procedures.
 Treatment often includes using a transcutaneous electrical nerve stimulator (TENS).
 More advanced treatments can include percutaneous electrical nerve stimulation (PENS) and repetitive transcranial magnetic stimulation (rTMS).

 Injection medicine therapy includes epidural steroid injections, non-steroidal injections, trigger point injections, therapeutic injections, nerve blocks, nerve ablations, and joint injections.

 Minimally invasive spine surgery has become increasingly popular, offering procedures resulting in less pain and faster recovery times.
 Conditions treated include degenerative disc disease, herniated discs, scoliosis, spinal stenosis, and more.

 Conventional open surgery includes greater risks and does not guarantee success.
 The surgical options include lumbar decompression, micro-discectomy (or micro-decompression) to give the nerve root more space to heal, and a lumbar discectomy is a common outpatient procedure.